hartaap/traffic-simulator-c-/Meeting-notes.md

 2. Aape: Modify City class function AddBuilding so it functions with building profiles.
 Figure out what a person does when it has no event on schedule and is in some building other than home.
 3. Jaakko: Finish the visualization class, integrate traffic lights to the city and make cars move according to them.
 Also make cars avoid crashes.
 4. Jiri: Implement some tests.

+# Meeting 10.12.2023 16:30-17:30
+**Participants:**
+Artur Brander
+Aape Hartikainen
+Jaakko Karhu
+Jiri Simell

+## Summary of works
+1. Aape has worked on event class.
+Also linked a person with a car and added some features to cars depending on person type.
+2. Artur created a separate simulator class to run two different threads for user input and simulator logic.
+Additionally, created an Analysis class for analyzing the road data.
+3. Jaakko improved car movement.
+Cars yield to other cars coming from right and avoid collision with other cars.
+Additionally, integrated traffic lights to intersections and made cars check traffic lights before proceeding.
+4. Jiri improved file loading, created a JSON file containing a larger city, modified the Visualization class to be able to correctly draw the larger city, set up the Doxygen tool and wrote documentation to the source code.

+## Challenges
+1. Time is running out, what to prioritize?
+2. Cars sometimes crash
+3. The program crashes when the JSON file has a traffic light with an invalid location.

+## Actions
+1. Artur is working on finishing the analysis class and adding documentation
+2. Aape has finished the person and building classes and is currently creating randomized, person type dependent, event class.
+Also improving building looks.
+3. Jaakko is working on finishing the car movement to avoid collisions.
+4. Jiri: Fix the issue of the program crashing when there is an invalid traffic light in the JSON file.

+## TODOs
+1. Artur: Finish Analysis class and add non-existing documentation
+2. Aape: Finish event class, start testing classes and also finish the GUI for buildings.
+3. Jaakko: Finish the car movement and do some tests and documentation.
+4. Jiri: Debugging, writing tests, documentation.